 Please refer to your certificate of insurance or individual policy for additional details about your pharmacy benefit and applicable deductibles, copays, and/or coinsurance.*All benefits are subject to plan provisions such as medical necessity and exclusions.
 There is no guarantee of payment and usual and customary fees may apply.

 Drugs on a formulary are typically grouped into tiers.
 The tier that your medication is in determines your portion of the drug cost.
-A typical drug benefit includes three or four tiers:

-Note: If you have a federally qualified high-deductible health plan, you do not have a tiered drug benefit; your pharmacy and medical expenses are subject to your deductible and coinsurance.
+Note: If you have a federally HSA qualified high-deductible health plan, you do not have a tiered drug benefit; your pharmacy and medical expenses are subject to your deductible and coinsurance.
 This section does not apply to you.

 The active ingredients in a generic drug are chemically identical to their brand name counterparts.
 When an FDA-approved generic is available, a health plan may limit coverage to the generic, and a pharmacist will dispense the generic medication.
-If an Arise Health Plan customer requests the brand, he/she will be responsible for the difference in cost between the brand and the generic, plus any applicable deductible, coinsurance, and/or copay.
+If an WPS Health Plan customer requests the brand, he/she will be responsible for the difference in cost between the brand and the generic, plus any applicable deductible, coinsurance, and/or copay.

 Note: The cost difference between the brand and generic drug is not considered a covered benefit and does not apply to the deductible or out-of-pocket (OOP) maximum.